sbhbenjamin/tp/docs/DeveloperGuide.md

 The `delete` feature follows a similar implementation as well, involving `DeleteCommandParser` and `DeleteCommand` instead.

 ![MassOpsDelete](images/MassOpsDelete.png)

-**Aspect: How the functionality of mark/unmark is broken down:**

-* **Alternative 1 (current choice):** Use two separate Command classes: `MarkCommand` and `UnmarkCommand`.
-    * Pros:
-        * More control over the final outcome of the Command execution (Knowledge whether task is completed or uncompleted after execution)
-        * Ability to check whether a task is either `MarkCommand` or `UnmarkCommand` during runtime
-        * Ability to extend either mark or unmark functionality isolated from each other
-        * Cons:
-            * Makes the code more bloated with similar looking code (for each class)
-* **Alternative 2:** Use a single `Command` to toggle `Task` as either complete or incomplete.
-    * Pros:
-        * Less redundant code
-        * Easier to extend if both mark and unmark are required to change synchronously
-    * Cons:
-        * No exact knowledge whether the execution of command mark task as complete or incomplete

 **Aspect: How the user input is processed:**